 Some believe that you cannot experience the bond without the skin to skin contact, and yet many of us have created ways to experience this also.
 Bath time is a perfect time to get the skin to skin contact with baby.
 Each evening before bed, my husband would hand the baby to me and the two of us would coo and smile at one another in the wonderful warm water.
+Holding a baby routinely also initiates that skin-to-skin bond that can create a positive bond.

 Copyright 2006, Wendy Williamson